 Households with ongoing housing needs face complex challenges.
 Often, comprehensive plans involving multiple stakeholders yield the best outcomes.
 Community case conferencing is a collaborative approach to discussing the progress of households enrolled in any homeless service programs who are having difficulty achieving service plan goals aimed at helping the household obtain or maintain stable housing.
 Individuals and families receiving prevention, diversion, emergency, rapid re-housing, or permanent supportive housing services can be involved in community case conferencing.
+The program manager from each respective shelter will participate in community case conferencing.
 DSS Homeless services staff must be a part of all community case conference meetings.

 When issues arise that involve program participation and/or adherence to program guidelines, the program staff should first work directly with the household to determine a plan to address the issues.
 Action steps for both the program participants and staff should be outlined during your internal case conferences to include warning letters, behavioral contracts, or other documentation given to the clients.
 This plan should be in writing, it should include specific, measurable, attainable, realistic, and time specific (S.M.A.R.T) goals, that are clearly explained to all households.
+Households who have not engaged in services within the first 30 days should have their first internal case conference.
+The shelter providers will hold a minimum of two internal case conferences prior to submitting a request for a community case conference.
 Within the specified time set during the internal case conference, if the challenges have not been resolved, then make a referral via the HMIS system.